 Flying Bugs, Spiders & Insects Are NOT The Type of

 Come late spring or early summer in Ives Grove, you probably can't wait to get out on your boat.
 Be aware that you might have some unanticipated company.

 The stage is set for an unwanted surprise – a welcoming party of Ives Grove creepy-crawlies – when you pull off the cover for the first time.

-Here's an easier, faster solution: Have us spray your boat at the beginning or end of the boating season.
+Here's an easier, faster solution: Have us spray your ski boat at the beginning or end of the boating season.
 Proactive pest control will kill and control creepy-crawlies throughout your boat.
 You'll save time, not to mention the irritation of an six-legged hitchhiker unexpectedly visiting you or a guest.

 Given that some spiders (such as the brown recluse) have venomous bites, protecting against them is common sense.
 Please remember that fishing boat spraying must be done before a boat is put in the waters of Ives Grove.

 For many people in Ives Grove, southeast Wisconsin and northern IL, summer is all about boating.
-Click here to schedule a sail boat treatment, so that you can be sure the only guests aboard will be invited ones.
+Click here to schedule a ski boat treatment, so that you can be sure the only guests aboard will be invited ones.